 and printed versions handed out at the lecture on the date of issue.

 Three exercises lasting 3 weeks each, note however that each can

-be down within 2 weeks (the extra week is to help you with
+be done within 2 weeks (the extra week is to help you with

 scheduling your deadlines).
 Links will appear here at the